A range of worksheets, lesson plans and interactive materials to help your students learn all about Halloween.

 A story by Josephine Cotterill about a boy who sees something unusual whilst walking in the rain, with a complete lesson plan and worksheets by Adrian Tennant.

-This spookily-themed webquest by Luke Vyner includes activities on the history of Halloween, popular traditions, global celebrations and terrifying tales.
-It is free to all onestopenglish users.
+This spooky webquest includes activities on popular Halloween traditions, global celebrations and terrifying tales.

 Simon Mumford’s sinister winning lesson serves up a healthy dose of intrigue in order to revise the past tenses.